aliasrobotics/RVD/README.md

 Alias Robotics reserves the right to bring deadlines forwards or backwards based on extreme circumstances.
 We remain committed to treating all vendors strictly equally and we expect to be held to the same standard.

+## CI/CD setup
+In an attempt to lower the overall effort to maintain the Robot Vulnerability Database, RVD attempts to make active use of Continuous Integration (CI) and Continuous Deployment (CD) techniques through Github Actions.
+See our [configurations here](.github/workflows).
+Contributions and new ideas to this section are welcome.
+Please submit a Pull Request with your proposal or enhancement.

+Below we list some of the existing capabilities and some tentative ones:
+- [x] Comparison of stack trace before flaw submission to avoid duplicates (perfomed upstream) [refer to ...](#TODO)
+- [x] Markdown parser that conforms with [RVD templates](.github/ISSUE_TEMPLATE/) [refer to ...](#TODO)
+- [x] Automatic flaw-syntax evaluation (based on parser), tags tickets as `malformed` when applicable [refer to ...](#TODO)
+- [x] Automatic feedback on flaw-syntax, introduced in tickets directly as a comment [refer to ...](#TODO)
+- [ ] Automatic review and cross-reference of duplicated flaws, based on ticket body content and comments
+- [ ] Automatic and periodic review of security advisories "in search" for robot-related vulnerabilities
+- [ ] Automatic and periodic review of NVD "in search" for robot-related vulnerabilities
+- [ ] Automatic and periodic review of CVE List "in search" for robot-related vulnerabilities
+- [ ] CWE ID parser and validation method to conform with official CWE guidelines
+- [ ] Automatic CWE ID validation mechanism (and feedback) in all tickets.
+Upgrade flaw-syntax evaluation.
+- [ ] RVSS parser and validation to conform with RVSSv1.0 spec.
+- [ ] Automatic RVSS validation mechanism (and feedback) in all tickets.
+Upgrade flaw-syntax evaluation.

 ## Contributing, reporting a vulnerability

 Vulnerabilities are community-contributed.
 If you believe you have discovered a vulnerability in a robot or robot component (either software or hardware), obtain public acknowledgement by submitting a vulnerability while providing prove of it.
-Reports can be submitted in the form of [an issue](https://github.com/aliasrobotics/RVDP/issues/new?template=rvdp-report-template.md).
+Reports can be submitted in the form of [an issue](https://github.com/aliasrobotics/RVDP/issues/new?template=vulnerability-template.md).

 If you wish to contribute to the RVD repository's content, please note that this document (`README.md`) is generated automatically.
 Submit the corresponding PRs by looking at the `scripts/` folder.
+If you need some inspiration or ideas to contribute, refer to [CI/CD setup](#ci/cd-setup).

 ## Contact us or send feedback